ericglau/ipfs-deploy/demo/README.md

 ```

 ### Deploying to Fleek Storage

+**This scenario demonstrates how to deploy a Java package repository to Fleek Storage.**

 10. Deploy sample `project-a` to Textile bucket.
 Set `-Dbucket` to your bucket name from the Fleek Storage app e.g. `-Dbucket=ericglau-team-bucket`.
 The `-Ddirectory` is optional but can be used to specify a subdirectory within your Fleek bucket to upload to.